awsdocs/aws-client-vpn-administrator-guide/doc_source/cvpn-working-endpoints.md

 1. For **VPN port**, choose the VPN port number\.
 The default is 443\.

 1. To generate a [self\-service portal URL](#cvpn-self-service-portal) for clients, choose **Enable self\-service portal**\.

+1. \(Optional\) For **Session timeout hours**, choose the desired maximum VPN session duration time in hours from the available options, or leave set to default of 24 hours\.

+1. Specify whether to enable client login banner text\.
+For **Do you want to enable Client Login Banner?**, do one of the following:
+   + To enable client login banner text, choose **Yes**\.
+Then for **Client Login Banner Text** enter the text that will be displayed in a banner on AWS provided clients when a VPN session is established\.
+UTF\-8 encoded characters only\.
+Maximum of 1400 characters\.
+   + To disable client login banner text, choose **No**\.

 1. Choose **Modify Client VPN Endpoint**\.